information-token/ve-dao-governance/governance-template.md

 * ​Snapshot​
 * Proposal Process

-VIP stands for [veDAO Improvement Proposal].
+VIP stands for veDAO Improvement Proposal.
 A VIP is a design document providing information to the veDAO community about a proposed change to the DAO.
 The author builds consensus within the community and documents dissenting opinions.

+Note: The team will automatically vote against any proposal that does not follow this process, regardless of content.
+The team will communicate so via the prior linked channels.
+We strongly encourage WeVE holders to do similar, in order to ensure a high quality, robust governance process.

 ### GOVERNANCE STEPS